mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 ### CRYDI Key Representations

-A new key type (kty) value "LWE" (for keys related to the family of algorithms that utilize Learning With Errors approaches to Post Quantum lattice based cryptography) is defined for public key algorithms that use base 64 encoded strings of the underlying binary materia as private and public keys and that support cryptographic sponge functions.
+A new key type (kty) value "LWE" (for keys related to the family of algorithms that utilize Learning With Errors approaches to Post-quantum lattice based cryptography) is defined for public key algorithms that use base 64 encoded strings of the underlying binary material as private and public keys and that support cryptographic sponge functions.
 It has the following parameters:

 - The parameter "kty" MUST be "LWE".